Philosophy of Computer Science

 Frankenstein's monster's lament:

 "Like Adam, I was apparently united by no link to any other being in existence, but his state was far different from mine in every other respect.
-He had come forth from the hands of God a perfect crature, happy and prosperous, guarded by the especial care of his creator, he was allowed to covene with, and acquire knowledge from, beings of a superior nature, but I was wretched, helpless, and alone.
+He had come forth from the hands of God a perfect creature, happy and prosperous, guarded by the especial care of his creator, he was allowed to converse with, and acquire knowledge from, beings of a superior nature, but I was wretched, helpless, and alone.
 Many times I considered Satan was the fitter emblem of my condition.
-For often, like him, when I saw the bliss of my protectors, the bitter gball of envy rose up within me....
-Hateful day when i received life! ...Accursed Creator!
+For often, like him, when I saw the bliss of my protectors, the bitter gall of envy rose up within me. … Hateful day when I received life! …Accursed creator!
 Why did you form a monster so hideous that even you turned from me in disgust?"
-(Shelley, Mary W. (1818), Frankenstein; or, the Modern Prometheus, Ch.15.)

 Norbert Wiener's justification: